neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 Ok Neil… what does that even mean?

-It means **don’t start in high fidelity**.
+It means **don’t start in high fidelity with screens**.
 That's solutioning.
-Don’t jump straight into polished screens or detailed UI work, because that level of polish communicates confidence you simply _don’t_ have yet.
+Don’t jump straight into polished mockups or detailed UI work, because that level of polish communicates confidence you simply _don’t_ have yet.
 And honestly, most of those details aren’t even needed this early.

 *High fidelity signals:*
 **“I know what this is.
 I’m confident.
 This is close to final.”**